 Hilary Hertzler is a Philadelphia-based jeweler, designer, and artist.
 She moved to Philadelphia to attend college in 1998 and fell in love with the city's approachable, vibrant, and under-the-radar arts and design scene.

-After graduating from Drexel University with a BS in Interior Design, she worked for over a decade in the interior design and architectural world.
+After graduating from Drexel University with a BS in Interior Architecture, she worked for over a decade in the interior design and architectural world.
 Hilary's years designing and managing projects in the Philadelphia area at a small, collaborative, and generously encouraging architectural firm helped her to develop her eye for design and confidence in her craft.

 Even as she draws more inspiration from her life in Philadelphia, Hilary continues to look to the subtle and dramatic interplay of line, texture, light, and color in the natural world for her work.
 A childhood influenced by her dairy farming, sculptor-father and her mother -- an educator who is an urban dweller at heart -- fuels her interest in both urban and rural, man-made and natural.